Ferris State University’s Jim Crow Museum of Racist Memorabilia soon may need to change

-Arts and Sciences Commons.
+Arts, Sciences and Education Commons.
 An expansion of the current space will allow

 “We have been doing good work creating an environment where people can talk intelligently about race and race relations.
 The grant from the DTE Foundation will help us do an even better job,” says David Pilgrim, Ferris’ vice president for diversity and inclusion, and the museum’s founder.